Ordered Graph Limits and Their Applications: Pixelization and an Ordered Removal Lemma

-In this subsection we sketch our proof of Lemma~\ref{lem:non-uniform-hereditary}.
-We need to show that for every $U \in \barH$ and every $\eps>0$ there exists $\delta(U,\eps) > 0$, so that if $W$ is such that $\csdist(W,U)\le \delta(U,\eps)$, then $d_1(W,\barH)\le \eps$.
-Along the proof, we will be using the following family of orderons, called \emph{layered strip orderons}, in various occasions.
+In this subsection we provide the proof of Lemma~\ref{lem:HU_removal}.
+We need to show that for every orderon $U$ and every $\eps>0$ there exists $\delta(U,\eps) > 0$, so that if $W$ is such that $\csdist(W,U)\le \delta(U,\eps)$, then $d_1(W,\overline{\calH_U})\le \eps$.
+Along the proof, we will be using the following family of orderons, called \emph{layered strip orderons}, in various occasions.\footnote{Note that naive block orderons, discussed previously in this paper, are a special case of a layered strip orderon.}